chimericdream/worldofpannotia.com/src/_divine_abilities/divine-rogue.md

   benefit: |
     When struck by an attack from an opponent the deity has designated as its dodge target, the deity may make a Reflex save (DC 10 + damage dealt) to negate all damage from the attack.

-    If the deity passes within 5 feet of a trap, the deity is entitled to a _search_ check to notice it as if the deity were actively looking for it.
+    If the deity passes within 5 feet of a trap, the deity is entitled to a {% skill_link search %} check to notice it as if the deity were actively looking for it.

     The deity can assess the exact value of any treasure it can see.